Master of Quantitative Finance: History

 and the first to be certified by the International Association of Financial Engineers.

 Carnegie Mellon introduced its "Master of Computational Finance" program in 1994.

 OGI's Computational Finance Program (1996, now discontinued) was the first such program based in a computer science department.

 Other pioneering programs include those at NYU's Courant Institute, Columbia, Princeton, Cornell, UCLA, DePaul and MIT.
+The program in Quantitative Finance is also popular in the DACH region with renowned programs at Vienna University of Economics and Business, ETH Zurich (together with University of Zurich), and University of St. Gallen.

 Subsequent growth in the number and location of programs has paralleled the growth of financial engineering—with its growing importance across all aspects of the financial services industries—and of risk management as professions.